kenjiwalker21/MolGenBench/README.md

 ```

-# Test the sample and Environment Setup
+# 🧪 Test the sample and Environment Setup
 ```bash
 cd ~/MolGenBench
 pytest -q molgenbench/pytest/*
 ```

-# BenchMark Results
+# 📦 Datasets & BenchMark Results
-Please download from [Zenodo dataset](https://zenodo.org/records/17572553) the result on your device and unzip the files
+Please download from [Zenodo dataset](https://zenodo.org/records/17572553) the result on your device and unzip the files.
+The downloaded dataset already follows the required folder structure, so you can directly use it for evaluation without any reorganization.

-# Required Directory Structure
+# 📁 Required Directory Structure

-Before running the evaluation pipeline, please make sure that your data is organized
-according to the required folder structure.
-All data should follow the structure below:
+> [!NOTE]
+> If you generate molecules with your own model, please ensure that your output is saved following the same directory structure as the official dataset.
+>
+> Below is the expected structure for each UniProt target:

 ```
 P12345/     # Uniprot ID